DuendeInexistente/Cirque/ShortStories/thief.md

 *Don't be too clever to be silly*.

-And now they were sliding down the wall upside down; They made a mocking gesture to the guards below and then, when they'd nearly reached too far and with the guards too centered on them, shot a hoof left suddenly.
+And now they were sliding down the wall headfirst; They made a mocking gesture to the guards below and then, when they'd nearly reached too far and with the guards too centered on them, shot a hoof left suddenly.
 It caught grip of a balcony and sent them sliding sideways, just enough to reach a nearby alley, going too fast and crashing painfuly against the furthermost wall-- back to square one.

  "I thought you were a goner.
 Did you know the world is not flat?"